-As Canada’s top university and one of the best universities anywhere in the world, how to get into the University of Toronto is a question asked by students at home and abroad.
-The University of Toronto has a highly selective and popular undergraduate program, and is home to some of the best graduate schools in Ontario.
+As Canada’s top university and one of the best universities in the world, how to get into the University of Toronto is a question asked by Canadian and International students alike.
 If you want to get into university in Ontario, you’ll likely consider an application to the University of Toronto for its shining academic reputation.
 In this blog, we’ll look at what it takes to get into the University of Toronto, what programs it offers, the OUAC application process and deadlines, tuition and funding at the University of Toronto and much more.

 Article Contents